-- The EN 13201 light levels are much higher than many existing roads across Europe (not ALARA). - These levels are recommendations not obligatory in most of Europe. - Do not light roads any more than the legal minimums in your region. - Road class is linked to number of users (a dynamic thing) so make lighting levels change with use patterns (i.e. curfew dimming). - If converting to LED, have a pilot demonstration first that includes public consultation.
+- The EN 13201 light levels are much higher than many existing roads across Europe (not ALARA). - These levels are recommendations not obligatory in most of Europe. - In cases where legislation follows these levels, remember that they are maximum levels (i.e. some freedom to design for a lower light level within a given road class). - Road class is linked to number of users (a dynamic thing) so make lighting levels change with use patterns (i.e. curfew dimming).

-The benefits of LED
+The benefits of LED and claims to look into..

+Lifetime of LED:

+LED light sources do not suffer abrupt failures but rather a gradual decrease in lumen output.
+But there can be other reasons for abrupt failure (e.g. driver).

+Dimming potential:

 - More energy efficient than HPS.

-- O

 - Efficiency improving each year.

-Lots of dimming possibilities.
+- Lots of dimming possibilities.

-No flickering.
+- No flickering.

-More possibilities with optics.
+- More possibilities with optics.

-Range of colours (CCT) possible.
+- Range of colours (CCT) possible.

-Last much longer than HID light sources (x2 to x5 or more).
+- Last much longer than HID light sources (x2 to x5 or more).

-No abrupt failure of LED.
+- No abrupt failure of LED.

-No Mercury.
+- No Mercury.

+Inot disputed

+European

+Commission

+= should be checked

+\checkmark

+Sources: 1- Richman, Eric.
+The elusive "life" of LEDs: How TM-21 contributes to the solution.
+LEDs Magazine.
+November 2011.
+2 - NEMA (2015).
+Energy savings with Fluorescent and LED dimming.
+National Electrical Manufacturers Association.